-People often think that having a few glasses of wine or a shot of liquor at night will help them fall asleep fast and sleep peacefully through the night.
+People often think that having a few glasses of wine or a shot of liquor will help them fall asleep fast and sleep peacefully through the night.
 But the truth is that, even if you manage to nod off into dreamland, the chances of getting a good night’s sleep are slim.

 In reality, alcohol and quality sleep just don’t mix.
 And the more alcohol you drink, the worse you sleep, which means you can look forward to brain fog and feeling lethargic the following day.

-Why Does Alcohol Not Make You Sleep Better?
+Why Doesn’t Alcohol Help You Sleep Better?

 During the first half of the night, when the alcohol levels are still high in your bloodstream, you’ll likely sleep deeply and without dreaming.
 That’s because alcohol acts on gamma-aminobutyric acid, or GABA, a neurotransmitter that has a calming effect.
 Alcohol also suppresses rapid eye movement, or REM sleep, which is when most dreaming occurs.